patriciogonzalezvivo/lygia/README.md

 A [Patron License](https://lygia.xyz/license) can be obtained by making regular payments through [GitHub Sponsorships](https://github.com/sponsors/patriciogonzalezvivo), in amounts qualifying for a tier of rewards that includes “patron licenses”.
 A Patron License grants qualifying patrons permission to ignore any noncommercial or copyleft rules in all of [the Prosperity Licensed](https://prosperitylicense.com/versions/3.0.0) software.

-Keeping LYGIA healthy require works and dedication, I will really appreciate your support.
-That could by contributing new code (functions or examples in new enviroments like Processing, TouchDesigner, Three.js, OpenFrameworks, etc), or fixing bugs and translating the GLSL/HLSL to Metal.
+Keeping LYGIA healthy requires work and dedication.
+Your support will be greatly appreciated, whether it is by contributing with new code (functions or examples in new enviroments like Processing, TouchDesigner, Three.js, OpenFrameworks, etc), or fixing bugs and translating the GLSL/HLSL to Metal.

 Another way to support is by [sponsoring through GitHub](https://github.com/sponsors/patriciogonzalezvivo).
-By becoming a Sponsor, you'll be helping to ensure I can spend more time fixing bugs, adding features, releasing new versions, and making more examples and expanding the support for new frameworks.
+By becoming a Sponsor, you'll be helping to ensure I can spend more time fixing bugs, adding features, releasing new versions and making more examples, as well as expanding the support for new frameworks.